 Update will follow in a few weeks once I have the wife fully converted over to the new system.

-A Powerful Machine For Many Things5
+A Powerful Machine For Many Things

 This Mac mini builds on the success of the last one.
 The biggest upgrade to the machine is the new graphics.
 With this change, movies and games perform much better.